- Geo Farming is a marketing strategy that real estate agents use to target specific neighborhoods.

 Now that you've got some real tools to put into place, you'll need to do the footwork.
 Cultivating your geo farm will take some work on your part.

 If you're going to succeed with your geo farm, you'll need to begin with building your brand and then building relationships.
-Old school marketing isn't dead yet, so take advantage of these marketing schemes.
+Although old-school marketing isn't dead yet, take advantage of these marketing schemes.

-Begin with building friendships first and build around that.
-Of course, it will be obvious you’re trying to build your brand, that's the whole point of advertising your services to begin with.
+When using social media, begin by building friendships first and build around that.
+Of course, it will be obvious you’re trying to build your brand, that's the whole point of advertising your services, to begin with.

 Now's the time to attract new prospects as you continue building your geo farm.

 Remember to use the above techniques to cultivate and grow a successful "farm"!